APTrust/registry/workflows.md

 ### Step 1: Request

+Note that only sys admin and institutional admin can initiate a deletion.
+Only inst admin can approve deletion.

-1. User clicks Delete button.
+1. Institutional admin clicks Delete button.
-2. User confirms deletion in modal dialog.
+2. Institutional admin confirms deletion in modal dialog.
 3. System checks to see if this object or any of its files has pending WorkItem actions (ingest, restore, delete) or if item is already deleted (state = D)
     a.
 If so, system returns 409/Conflict and workflow ends.
 4. If object can't be found, system returns 404.